meamy/tietze/tools/examples/implicit_abgroups/README.md

-# Implicit Abelian Group in Lafont
+# Implicit Abelian Groups in Lafont

 TODO: describe the example.